StackStorm/st2contrib/README.md

-find_dns_zone_id | Find a DNS zone id based on name find_loadbalancer_id | Find a loadbalancer id based on name find_vm_id | Find a virtual machine id based on name get_vm_ids | Retrieve IDs for all the available VMs.
+find_dns_zone_id | Find a DNS zone id based on name find_loadbalancer_id | Find a loadbalancer id based on name find_vm_id | Find a virtual machine id based on name get_vm_by_ip | Retrieve information for a VM which matches the provided public IP. get_vm_ids | Retrieve IDs for all the available VMs.
 Optionally filter by metadata and count. get_vm_info | Retrieve information for a provided VM.
 Optionally filter on the metadata values. get_vm_ips | Retrieve public IP addresses for all the available VMs.
 Optionally filter by metadata and count.